-The Kröller-Müller Museum holds the second largest collection of Van Gogh paintings in the world.
-The museum is located in the midst of the quiet woodland forest of Dutch national Park Hoge Veluwe.
-The museum makes for a great day trip visit from Amsterdam.
-From Amsterdam it takes 2 hours by train and bus to get to the museum.
+The Kröller-Müller Museum holds the second-largest collection of Van Gogh paintings in the world.
+The museum is located in a woodland forest in central Netherlands.
+From Amsterdam, it takes more around hours by train and bus to get to the museum.
 It’s best to visit the museum on a day trip from Amsterdam.

-The story took an interesting turn when Helene fell under the spell of Bremmer, a mediocre painter who appealed to Dutch women in highest of social circles, teaching them the love of art.
+The story took an interesting turn when Helene fell under the spell of Bremmer, a mediocre painter who appealed to Dutch women in the highest of social circles, teaching them the love of art.

 Helene’s private collection

 Helene was particularly fond of the work of the unknown painter named Vincent van Gogh.
 Helene started to collect his work obsessively, creating a demand for his work.
 Unfortunately, the painter himself, who had lived his whole life in poverty, had already shot himself in 1890, so he did not benefit from the rise to fame and fortune of his work.

 It was Helene’s dream to place her art collection a museum.
 Finding a location, however, was a problem.
 Eventually, she donated the whole collection to the state of The Netherlands.
 The government built a museum that was opened in 1938.
 Helene died 18 months later, 70 years of age.